zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ## Configuration to run batches

-To start a batch job, setting `enable_add_batch_job` in [backend_config.ini] must be enabled (enabled by default).
-To start the batch job, a special user must also be available.
-To create that user setting `enable_add_api_user` must be enabled (disabled by default).
+To start a batch job, setting `enable_add_batch_job` in [backend_config.ini] must be enabled (*enabled* by default).
+Moreover a special user must also be available.
+To create that user setting `enable_add_api_user` must be enabled (*disabled* by default).
 (See below for how to create the user.)
-That setting only needs to be enabled while creating the user or users, not when starting a batch job.
+Note that this setting only needs to be enabled while creating the user(s), not when starting a batch job.

-After changing the setting, RPCAPI daemon must be restarted.
+After changing these settings, the RPCAPI daemon must be restarted.

 It is not recommended to enable `enable_add_api_user` for an RPCAPI that can be used by untrusted users, e.g. via GUI.
-If a the installation for the batch jobs is a dedicated installation, then it is not an issue.
+If the installation for the batch jobs is a dedicated installation, then it is not an issue.
 If it is used by a public GUI that could be closed while the batch user or users are created, then that could be an option.
 Creating the user only takes as long time as it takes to